sbennell/BennellIT.com.au/content/english/faq.md

   content: 'The setup process can take up to 48 hr. most accounts are setup within 24 hrs as this a manual process.
 All account must be paid in full before account can be setup.'

 - title: "Why only 500 Email per hour"
   content: 'All web hosting plans have the ability to send up to 500 emails per hour without any issues.
-If you need to send more emails, we recommend moving your email service to a Email Hosting Plans. that is able to send 2000 emails per hour per email account..'
+If you need to send more emails, we recommend moving your email service to a Email Hosting Plans. that is able to send 2000 emails per hour per email account.'

 ---